DanFessler/Basic.js/README.md

 # Basic.js

-a BASIC interpreter written JavaScript, using the [BASON](https://github.com/DanFessler/bason) runtime.
+a [BASIC](https://en.wikipedia.org/wiki/BASIC) interpreter written in JavaScript, using the [BASON](https://github.com/DanFessler/bason) runtime.

 Basic.js is a transitional language for beginners before learning JavaScript.
 It keeps the friendly syntax of BASIC while introducing JavaScript-like concepts such as functions, and object literals.